 The Lamictal withdrawal from hell post has long been the most viewed page on this blog…it continues to get several tens of thousands of hits per year.
 I imagine that’s because lack of information remains an ongoing problem.

 I figured it was time to gather my Lamictal posts in one place.
-I’ve been off Lamictal for about a couple of years now.
-My grave disability continues.
-Granted, I am at the tail end of a benzo withdrawal and I’ve met others withdrawing from benzos alone who are this gravely ill.
-I remind everyone that my situation is complex in that I was on 6 different drugs.
+I’ve been off Lamictal for several years now.
+I remind everyone that my situation was complex in that I was on 6 different drugs.
 Everyone’s circumstance is different and not everyone has issues coming off Lamictal, though many do.

 Nonetheless the downhill physical trajectory undeniably started with the Lamictal withdrawal in my case and I didn’t know enough about how to best taper when I started this process.

 What’s worse as shown in some of the links below, research now shows that Lamictal is no better than placebo and they pretty much knew this all along, so it’s not even a good treatment option in best case scenarios.

-So here is a collection of stuff on Lamictal that I will put permanently among the “tabs” up at the top of the page.
+Here is a collection of posts on Lamictal that I will put permanently among the “tabs” up at the top of the page.

-I remind you all, too, that any neurotoxic psychiatric medication (unfortunately all psych meds are toxic) can cause this sort of problem and I’ve seen it in all withdrawal groups of all psychiatric classes of drug.
-People like to imagine their drug is especially toxic and horrible while the truth is much more complicated.
+I remind you all, too, that any psychiatric medication (unfortunately all psych meds are neurotoxic) can cause this sort of problem and we see this sort of thing in all withdrawal groups of all psychiatric classes of drug.
+People like to imagine their particular psych drug is especially toxic and horrible while the truth is much more complicated.
 Every drug acts differently in every person.
 So it helps no one to assume anything from only your experience (or mine).
 Below along with my experience is the experience of many of my readers in the comment sections.
 There you can start to have some idea of the varieties of experience.